JimmyJammyShammy/Java_Tutorial/README.md

-This was made using Kaupenjoe's Java Tutorial for Minecraft Modding on Youtube Covers everything from his series, all written and summarized in my own words and orgaznized by line
+This was made using Kaupenjoe's Java Tutorial for Minecraft Modding on Youtube Covers everything from his series, all written and summarized in my own words and organized by line